We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Sardonyx can also be found in other colors such as yellow, brown, white, purple, gray, black, pink, and green with more naturally colored bands that you could usually see in nature.

-The sardonyx makes for magnificent jewelry pieces as well.
+The sardonyx makes for magnificent jewelry pieces.
 You can find stunning necklaces, engagement rings, earrings, and pendants and can be made with yellow or white gold, and sterling silver.

 This particular gemstone is affordable for many and has since become a favorite choice.
 For enhancement, the gemstone can be dyed or stained to help improve its overall color and appearance.